 The Certificate of Origin is important documentary evidence indicating that goods imported originate from Australia.
 It certifies the place of production, growth, and manufacture of goods.
 It is a mandatory document for exporting goods to specific countries for customs clearance and when it is mentioned in the letter of credit.

 AANZFTA Certificate of Origin stands for ASEAN-Australian-New Zealand Free Trade Agreement.
-It is applicable for trades between Australia, Brunei, New Zealand, Myanmar, Indonesia, Cambodia, Laos, the Philippines, Malaysia, Thailand, Singapore, and Vietnam.
+It is applicable for trade between Australia, Brunei, New Zealand, Myanmar, Indonesia, Cambodia, Laos, the Philippines, Malaysia, Thailand, Singapore, and Vietnam.

 TAFTA stands for Thailand-Australia Free Trade Agreement.
-It is one of the two Free Trade Agreement that Australian businesses can use in order to trade with Thailand.
+It is one of the two Free Trade Agreements that Australian businesses can use in order to trade with Thailand.
 TAFTA certificate of origin reduces or eliminates barriers to trade in goods between Thailand and Australia.
-As a result, Australian businesses intending to export Australian origin goods to Thailand, or importing Thailand origin goods for sale in Australia can benefit from this documentary evidence.
+As a result, Australian businesses intending to export Australian-origin goods to Thailand, or importing Thailand-origin goods for sale in Australia can benefit from this documentary evidence.

 TAFTA eliminates the majority of the Thai tariffs on products imported from Australia.

 KAFTA stands for Korea-Australian Free Trade Agreement, which came into force on December 12, 2014.
 KAFTA was aimed to eliminate barriers to trade in goods between Korea and Australia.
 As a result, Australian businesses exporting or planning to export native goods to Korea and vice versa can benefit from this agreement.
 Rapid reduction of tariffs and/or complete elimination is one of the same across all range of products.